Strategic and Business Planning

 Corinthian Hall and the Larger Museum Campus

 A design Master Plan to rehabilitate, renovate, and expand Museum facilities projects multiple stages of construction, beginning in FY2017 and proceeding beyond FY2024.
 The Strategic Plan covers the completion of all stages of construction for the restoration and renovation of existing buildings and grounds.
 The last stage of construction, which includes an expansion with a new building on the property to be completed and open to the public after 2025, is beyond the scope of this Strategic Plan.
 Each stage of construction will incrementally increase and improve exhibitions, collections, and program spaces as well as amenities, and each stage will open to the public a new face of the Museum upon its completion.

-A museum exhibit design firm was retained to develop a dynamic and unique Visitor Experience Plan for the renovated Museum.
+Gallagher & Associates, an internationally recognized museum planning and design firm, was retained to develop a dynamic and unique Visitor Experience Plan for the renovated Museum.
 In parallel, the changing exhibition and program schedule will expand with the capacity of the Museum, and it will reflect the history, vibrancy, and interests of the community.
+Read more about the Visitor Experience Plan here.

 Ownership of the collections will be further defined, and the collections will be refined through a careful and ethical deaccessioning process.
 Storage will be consolidated, freeing space and saving operating dollars.
 The collections will be thoughtfully incorporated into exhibitions and programming.